 - 1 egg

 - 1 teaspoon paprika

 - 1 teaspoon fish multi-purpose seasoning (optional)

 - Oil for frying (Canola or Olive are reputedly healthier)

 Squeeze the limes into a bowl with ¾ cup of water, add the salt and place the fish to soak for about ½ hour.
 Remove the fish, rinse and pat dry.

-Whisk the egg in a medium bowl with some salt and white pepper and if you are doing fish, the seasoning.
+Whisk the egg in a medium bowl with some salt and white pepper, and if you are doing fish, the seasoning.
 Put the fish into the egg and seasoning mixture.
-It is best if the fish is allowed to sit in the egg for an hour or so to allow the flavours to permeate.
+It is best if the fish is allowed to sit in the egg for an hour or allow the flavors to permeate.

-Heat very shallow oil for fish, in a large frying pan over a medium/high heat.
-Shake off excess egg, coat in the breadcrumb mixture, shake again and place in the oil when it is hot enough (It should sizzle slightly when the item is placed in it).
-Fry the fish over the medium/high heat for a couple of minutes on each side.
+Heat very shallow oil for fish in a large frying pan over medium/high heat.
+Shake off excess egg, coat in the breadcrumb mixture, shake again, and place in the oil when hot enough (It should sizzle slightly when the item is placed in it).
+Fry the fish over medium/high heat for a couple of minutes on each side.
 Fish needs very little cooking and is overcooked very easily.
-If frying flying fish place it skin side up first.
+If frying flying fish, place it skin side up first.

-Drain on absorbent paper and place on a warm dish.
+Drain on absorbent paper and place it on a warm dish.